 A gravel driveway snaked from the street to the top of a hill.
 It all looked familiar, in a hazy unreduced way.
 Like skin beneath a blister.
 Supple and flawless, intact through some filter of bedlam and snarled disarray.

-A quaint colonial cottage, classically beautiful, painted white with blue shutters, sat alit at the end of the path.
+A quaint colonial cottage, classically beautiful, painted white with doric columns, sat alit at the end of the path.
 A figure stood with her arms crossed outside the garage scrutinizing the vista.

 The girl limped.
 She stood quivering, confused.
 She peered at the windows.
 From what she could see the inside of the structure was complete.
 A whistling tea kettle.
 A mirror.
 Solar panels affixed to the garage’s rooftop.
 A rusting turkey-shaped weathervane.